o3de/o3de.org/content/docs/user-guide/features/interactivity/audio/atl-editor.md

 ---
-description: ' Use the Audio Controls Editor in Amazon Lumberyard to create sound effects for your game project. '
+description: ' Use the Audio Controls Editor in Open 3D Engine to create sound effects for your game project. '
 title: Using the Audio Controls Editor
 ---